topor-dev/hardfork-tracker/README.md

 # hardfork-tracker

 Monitors state of the blockchain, displays approximately  time to hardFork.
 On hardfork - print `hardfork`, then exit.

 ---

-usage: hardfork [-h] timestamp
+usage: python3 -m hardfork [-h] timestamp

 positional arguments:
   timestamp   hardfork unix time or -1 (then current time will be used)